Notice of 2020 Annual General Meeting of Axfood Aktiebolag

 The Nominating Committee proposes:

-• re-election of Mia Brunell Livfors, Stina Andersson, Fabian Bengtsson, Caroline Berg, Jesper Lien, Lars Olofsson and Christer Åberg as directors, and
+- re-election of Mia Brunell Livfors, Stina Andersson, Fabian Bengtsson, Caroline Berg, Jesper Lien, Lars Olofsson and Christer Åberg as directors,

 More detailed presentations of all of the proposed individuals are available on Axfood’s website: www.axfood.se.

-The Nominating Committee proposes that the 2019 Annual General Meeting adopt the following guidelines for Axfood’s Nominating Committee.
+The Nominating Committee proposes that the 2020 Annual General Meeting adopt the following instructions for Axfood’s Nominating Committee, to apply until new instructions have been adopted.

-• The Company shall have a nominating committee composed of one member representing each of the four largest shareholders in the Company in terms of votes based on ownership statistics from Euroclear Sweden AB as per the last business day in August the year before the Annual General Meeting.
-If any of these shareholders chooses to abstain the right to appoint a member, the shareholder next in line in terms of size shall be asked.
+- The Company shall have a nominating committee composed of members of whom one each is appointed by each of the four largest shareholders in the Company in terms of votes based on ownership statistics from Euroclear Sweden AB as per the last business day in August the year before the Annual General Meeting.
+If any of these shareholders chooses to abstain from its right to appoint a member, the shareholder next in line in terms of size shall be asked.
 However, no more than the six largest shareholders need to be asked if it is not required in order for the Nominating Committee to consist of at least three members appointed by shareholders.
 Unless the committee’s members agree otherwise, the Nominating Committee chair shall be the member who is appointed by the largest shareholder.
 The Nominating Committee’s composition shall be publicly announced not later than in conjunction with the Company’s release of its interim report for the third quarter.

-• The Nominating Committee is tasked with, ahead of the Annual General Meeting, submitting recommendations for a) a person to preside as chairman over the Annual General Meeting, b) the number of directors, c) election of the Chairman of the Board, d) directors’ fees and other compensation for committee work, e) where applicable, election of the auditor and auditor’s fees, and f) guidelines for the Nominating Committee.
-The Nominating Committee’s recommendations to the Annual General Meeting shall be publicly announced in conjunction with publication of the Notice of the Annual General Meeting.
+- The Nominating Committee is tasked with, ahead of the Annual General Meeting, submitting recommendations for a) a person to preside as chairman over the Annual General Meeting, b) election of directors, c) election of the Chairman of the Board, d) directors’ fees and other compensation for committee work, e) where applicable, election of the auditor and auditor’s fees, and f) changes in the instructions for the Nominating Committee, where applicable.
+The Nominating Committee’s proposal to the Annual General Meeting shall be made public in conjunction with publication of the Notice of the Annual General Meeting.

-The Board recommends that the 2019 Annual General Meeting adopt the following guidelines for compensation of senior executives of Axfood, to apply until the 2020 Annual General Meeting.
+The Board recommends that the 2020 Annual General Meeting adopt the following guidelines for compensation of senior executives of Axfood, to apply until not later than the 2024 Annual General Meeting.

-Axfood shall offer compensation in line with the going rate in the market that is based on factors such as the importance of the employees’ work duties as well as their competence, experience and performance, and the compensation may consist of the following components: fixed base salary, short-term variable compensation, long-term share-based incentive programme, pension, other benefits, and severance terms.
+Axfood shall offer compensation that is in line with the going rate in the market and is based on factors such as the importance of the work duties and the executive’s competence, experience and performance.
+The compensation may consist of a fixed base salary, short-term variable compensation, pension benefits, insurance and other benefits.
+In addition, a general meeting of shareholders can – and independent of these guidelines – decide on share-based and share price–related compensation.

 Fixed base salary